M0h3eN/bndfcluster/README.md

 | Netdata  | 19999
 | Hive  | 10000

-Service WebUi is accessible with http://MACHINE_IP:Port, where MACHINE_IP is either local host or remote server ipv4 address.
+Service WebUi is accessible with http://MACHINE_IP:Port, where MACHINE_IP is either localhost or remote server ipv4 address.
 ## Getting Started

 ###  Create the cluster